Atkins graduate applications and interviews: recruiters' tips

 As this may seem daunting, TARGETjobs caught up with Katie Cockerton and Kate Poade graduate recruitment advisers at SNC Lavalin's Atkins Business and its specialist cost consultancy Faithful+Gould, to find out how you can be a successful candidate.
 The below is based on an interview with them, coupled to TARGETjobs' expertise.

 You really need to spend time on your Atkins application form

 ‘We often see very generic answers where candidates don’t take the time needed to apply properly,’ they tell us.
 ‘We think people underestimate the importance of the application form.
-Atkins receive around 14,000 applications each year to their UK graduate programme and the application form is integral to demonstrating your understanding of the company and the role, and to telling us more about your skills and achievements.’
+We receive around 14,000 applications each year to the UK graduate programme and the application form is integral to demonstrating your understanding of the company and the role, and to telling us more about your skills and achievements.’

 No, honestly: you REALLY need to spend time and reflect on your Atkins application form